flabbet/WhoIsWho-Game/README.md

 Make sure to use either `file_id` or `deck_url`, not both.
 Delete one you are not using.

+# Creating firebase auth

+Go to https://console.developers.google.com/ and create a new app.
+Go to APIs and enable `Google Drive API`.
+Go to https://firebase.google.com/ and create new app.
+Enter the same name as in Google Developer Console.

+Go to authentication and select login methods.
+Turn on Google.
+Come back to project overview and on top add a Android device and follow the prompt.
+Important, make sure to add SHA1 key.

 # Creating your own deck

 See [this detailed guide](https://github.com/flabbet/WhoIsWho-Game/wiki/Creating-your-own-deck)